Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Which individuals supply your services through personal service companies

-• Review contracts with these individuals to confirm they pass the employment test
+• Review contracts with these individuals to confirm they pass the employment test.

 • Keep records and ask the contractor to provide evidence that may support contractor status – e.g. records of any substitutes provided

-• Check the contractor’s documentation is in order – is there a contract of employment between individual and the intermediary?
+• Check the contractor’s documentation is in order – is there a contract of employment between the individual and the intermediary?

-• Ensure future procurement arrangements are set up to comply with the new rules
+• Ensure future procurement arrangements are set up to comply with the new rules.

 Find out more